justinTsugranes/justintsugranes_website/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-This is my personal website that is currently built with React and Bootstrap.
-I originally built it using JavaScript, HTML, and CSS.
-Then I rebuilt it with bootstrap.
-This time around, I used `React-Bootstrap`.
-The site also makes use of `react-type-animation` and `react-parallax`

-The site is deployed via Netlify.
-The contact form uses Netlify form control.
+My personal website is a portfolio website that showcases my recent coding projects.
+It was built using React, Bootstrap, HTML, and CSS, and makes use of the Swiper library for interactive scrolling, the Framer Motion library for animations, and Type-Animation for engaging text effects on the home page.
+The website is continuously integrated through GitHub and deployed on Netlify.
+The website serves as a platform for me to share my work and connect with potential employers or clients.

 _I'd love to hear any feedback or just thoughts.
 Feel free to reach out at my contact info below.
 Cheers!_